 CNA Rapid Sepsis Dx

-CNAD has conducted multiple studies on sepsis patient populations and the CNA Rapid Sepsis Dx assay can be used to diagnose the onset of the disease before symptoms appear:
+CNAD has conducted multiple studies on sepsis patient populations and the CNA Rapid Sepsis Dx assay can be used to diagnose the onset of the disease before symptoms appear with a high rate of accuracy.

-While all existing sepsis diagnosis methods work only once the first clinical symptoms have appeared, the data collected for the CNA Rapid Sepsis DX assay thus far indicate that the test can be used with an accuracy of over 90% two to three days before the first clinical signs, thus increasing sepsis survival rates considerably and improving the quality of life for sepsis survivors due to the possibility to treat them earlier.
+While all existing sepsis diagnosis methods work only once the first clinical symptoms have appeared, the data collected for the CNA Rapid Sepsis DX assay indicate that the test can be used with an accuracy (both sensitivity and specificity) of over 85% two days before the first clinical symptoms appear, thus increasing sepsis survival rates considerably and improving the quality of life for sepsis survivors due to the possibility to treat them earlier.

 The early diagnosis of sepsis, when coupled with early treatment, will reduce a hospital’s overall cost of treatment, will lead to improved compliance with insurance coding for reimbursement claims, and contribute to a reduction of sepsis impact to a hospital’s environment.
 But most importantly, it will make a world of a difference to patients, who can be treated earlier, thus increasing their chances of survival by more than 50-fold and reducing the risk of major lifelong impact from sepsis infections for sepsis survivors.